 Teaching & Learning

 Our middle school teachers work together to create the capacity for students to ask intelligent questions.
 Teachers at Island Pacific School have the latitude to determine the best learning strategies to do this for their own subjects and for each student.
 They work as a team and they know every student in the building.
+Every week the teachers meet at a round table to stay up to date on what they are teaching, how they are teaching it and how students are responding.

 Students learn by approaching ideas and content through critical thinking and inquiry.
 As they are exposed to new forms of knowledge, they progress from a baseline understanding, to application and then extension.